stefanprodan/gitops-istio/README.md

 With Flux v2 you can specify the execution order by defining dependencies between objects.
-For example, in [clusters/my-cluster/apps.yaml](https://github.com/stefanprodan/gitops-istio/blob/main/clusters/my-cluster/apps.yaml) we tell Flux that the `apps` reconciliation depends on the `istio` one:
+For example, in [clusters/my-cluster/apps.yaml](https://github.com/stefanprodan/gitops-istio/blob/main/clusters/my-cluster/apps.yaml) we tell Flux that the `apps` reconciliation depends on the `istio-system` one:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta1